tabiya-tech/compass/iac/README.md

 > Note: Don't forget to unprotect the imported resource, since imported resources are protected by default.
 It is important to do this, since pulumi will not allow you to destroy a protected resource.

+- You are going to see a warning requiring you to set `gcp:project`, This is because the project is not set in the `Pulumi.<env>.yaml` file.
+This is not a problem, because we are using a custom gcp_provider with project set dynamically because the project is created in an environment microtask and passed throughout other subprojects.

 ## IaC Codebase Components

 The IaC is divided into seven subprojects and lib folder for re-usable code/functions/types.